ademola25/ademola25/README.md

 ### Hello 👋
-My name is Ademola Ayobami Tijani, and i am a backend python Developer for the last 4 years, I have worked in a different python platform like Web Development, Data Engineer, and Data Science.
-As a Web Developer, I have worked on Django and Django-Rest-Framework.
-As a Data Engineer, I have worked on Pyspark, ETL, Big Data, SQL, and Data Pipelines.As a Data Science path, I have worked with NumPy, pandas, Matplotlib.
+Hey!!
-I have also worked on Machine learning Types Like Supervise and unSupervised Learning algorithms with scikit-learn library.
+Ademola Ayobami Tijani is a Software Engineer || Cloud DevOps Engineer and a fan of anything Big data.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on: Python(Django), data engineering
+- 🔭 I’m currently working with: Python(Django, Flaks, FastApi), DevOps infrastructure tools (Too much to mention here)
-- 🌱 I’m currently learning: data structure & Algorithm, FastApi
+- 🌱 I’m currently learning: "Always learning but AZURE to be precise"
-- 👯 Getting better at: AWS, Kubernetes, data structure & algorithm, data engineering and data science
+- 👯 Getting better at: "so many things"
-- 💬 Ask me about ...Python, Django, Data Engineering, Data Science
+- 💬 Ask me about ...Python, Django, Flask, FastApi, Javascript, Php, DevOps- Aws(And its services), GCP, Terraform, Kubernetes, CI/CD Jenkins, Travis, GitladCi/Cd, and Data Engineering,
 - 📫 How to reach me: ademolaayo25@gmail.com